cinqueh/langwarrin-community-centre/README.md

 ## 🧱 Website Builder Live Demo (Builder.io Integration)
 Experience the Website Builder, an intuitive interface that enables content updates without requiring technical skills.
 Admins can customise sections, update events, and modify website content seamlessly.

-> 🚨 To customise the website using Builder Integration, you need to run the website locally and log in to [Builder.io](https://www.builder.io/).
-Please refer to [⬇️ Development Setup](#️-development-setup) to set up the project locally. **Note: The Admin Portal is not customisable.**
+> 🔑 To log into the [Builder.io](https://www.builder.io/) that is connected to the production website, you need to be signed into the admin Google account.
+Please refer to [🔐 Authentication](#-authentication)

 <img style="width:100%;" alt="image" src="https://github.com/user-attachments/assets/6950ccfd-22eb-49fe-b562-69eaa2107c2c">